robertjskelton/robertjskelton.github.io/_posts/2023-05-01-ferrari-360-repair-at-vlads-autobahn.markdown

 Asked for pics for insurance again.

 ### 11/2/2022 - 163 days after drop off
+Asked for pics for insurance again.
 Vlad sends pics of the car for insurance.

 ### 11/4/2022 - 165 days after drop off
 Vlad says he thinks he has all of the parts, he will let me know again on 11/7/2022.